agentcontest/massim_2018/docs/scenario.md

 * __scenarioClass__: the class containing the scenario; needs to be written as above for this scenario
 * __steps__: the number of steps the simulation will take
 * __map__: the map to use; needs to be in the `server/osm` folder as `XYZ.osm.pbf` file
-* __seedCapital__: the amount of money owned by each team at the start of the simulation
+* __seedCapital__: the amount of massium owned by each team at the start of the simulation
 * __min/maxLon/Lat__: the map bounds; the declared area must be present in the map file
 * __centerLon/Lat__: an internal value used for positioning things and routing; basically, any location of the map is considered reachable if there exists a route between this "center" and that location in both directions
 * __proximity__: the proximity value (see [Locations](#locations) section)